codenothing/Nlint/doc/Cli.md

 Cli.js
 ==========

-Cli.js triggers the reading of command line arguments, and returns list of files read.
+Cli.js triggers the reading of command line arguments, and runs JSLINT through the files/directories passed.

 Usage